ccurtin/vagrant-python-django/README.md

 #### PostgreSQL Notes
 - Defaults to latest stable version PostgreSQL
-- Default settings run Apache on port 8080, needed for phpPgAdmin web interface.
+- Apache is required for phpPgAdmin web interface.
-- To change the port(s) Apache runs on edit the following:
+- To change the port(s) Apache runs on, run the command `update_apache_ports`
-  - `sudo vim /etc/apache2/ports.conf`
-  - `sudo vim /etc/apache2/sites-available/000-default.conf`
-  - Then restart Apache `sudo /etc/init.d/apache2 restart`

 ## Usage
   - VirtualEnv is _not_ a VM container, it is simply to create self-contained python environments.
 Think of it as a sandbox, not a full fledged VM.
 Plus, we already have the VM!